-I'm a strong believer of documentation, iteration, testing, quality assurance and always striving to improve processes and workflow to ensure quality and stability.
+I'm a strong believer of documentation, iteration, testing, quality assurance while being pragmatic and always striving to improve processes and workflow to ensure quality and stability.
 I have a strong need to geek out and to better my current skill set, this offers me knowledge of a wide variety of technologies of which I actively seek out the best to test and implement if deemed worthy.

 As Managed Services Devops I built bridges between infrastructure, operations, development and business.
 From tweaking a stack to achieve performance and security to automating tasks and processes.
 In addition to supporting other departments in their needs, my day to day operations ranged from provisioning and integrating infrastructure, installing web applications, developing and setting up continuous integration and deployment tools as well as overseeing production deployments.

 I took active part in first line Managed Services to identify and remedy any incidents, problems and change requests ranging from architecture, system administration and integrations and liaise with internal and external stakeholders to identify challenges and potential solutions.

 As Hosting and Support Lead I ran day to day operations of the Hosting and Support services and team of Wunderkraut and actively provided first line support to clients.
 In addition to maintaining and growing the existing client portfolio, services and team, I followed up administration and collaborated on offers, tenders and architectural designs.

 As the first dedicated Support Engineer of Krimson I took on existing and new clients and provided first line support services backed by the development team.
 During this time I collaborated with internal stakeholders to improve processes and tooling in order to bring the service to the next level.